AN

 THE CHOICE OF THE CAR

 The question was asked on Lemireart's Facebook page, and two Alfa Romeo cabriolet models caught my attention.
-Since I was aiming for a date around 1967, I went there with the most recent of the two proposals.
+Since I was aiming for

 The traditional red color was chosen the body color.
 The reason why Italian cars are often red, derives from motor racing during the 30's up to the 60's.
 Each race factory team had to display their national colors.
 France was pale blue, Italy was red and England was dark green…